marksteele2099/Portfolio/README.md

 At the moment there are three projects.

 cnn_on_augmented_images.py was a class assignment for my Predictive Analytics class, written in Python.
-The goal of the assignment was to first inflate the size of a small dataset of images by augmenting via random rotations, then to train a convolutional neural net on the augmented images, and check it's accuracy for classifying the images.
+The goal of the assignment was to first inflate the size of a small dataset of images by augmenting them via random rotations, then to train a convolutional neural net on the augmented images, and check it's accuracy for classifying the images.

 showcase_of_predictive_algorithms.Rmd was another Predictive Analytics assignment, this time written in R Markdown.
 For this assignment, the goal was to implement and compare various predictive algorithms on the same dataset of proteins.